(Last updated 2 May 2023)

 Set on the distant future Earth in a parallel universe where the truth was discovered (too late) by a wise old geneticist/sage named Auler Ives during a 22nd-century dystopian collapse of civilization, Eden's Womb takes the reader far and wide--through a journey that ultimately reveals FLAT WORLD and the astounding, transformed 'souls' that populate it.

-So, here's a bit more of a teaser.
+And here's a bit more of a teaser.
 Yes, FLAT WORLD really is flat, with a cliff at the edge that you can fall off of.
 Worse, there's a violent, incessant 'Death Wind' trying to blow everybody off the edge.
 If you're not careful, you will be swept into permanent oblivion.
 That's what's actually happening to our Universe in the biggest picture.
 Physicists have discovered that space itself is flying apart at an alarming, ever-accelerating rate.
 They call this mysterious force 'Dark Energy', and so far they have no idea what it is, or what's causing it.
 'Eden's Womb' provides one answer, and offers the hope for a solution, whereby our world can be saved from this certain oblivion and be transformed into a nearly eternal 'utopia'.

 If this is all true, then maybe it's worth learning these answers in order to save the world and bring it safely to its utopian final state.

-Yes, that is the underlying goal of the massive, epic quest that naive young Adam TimberFell has been called to undertake.
+Yes, that is the underlying goal of the massive, epic quest that naive young Adam Timberfell has been called to undertake.

 * * *